chorpler/pouchdb-authentication/docs/setup.md

 ### PouchDB setup

 Create a `PouchDB` attached to an HTTP backend.
-This is the one you'll use for `pouchdb-authentication` stuff.
+This is the one you'll use for `pouchdb-auth-utils` stuff.

 ```js
 var db = new PouchDB('http://localhost:5984/mydb', {skip_setup: true});